 Why Consider Getting a Short-Term Loan to Buy a House?

 There are many reasons to use a private lender for a short-term loan to buy a house.
-The most obvious reason is when you don’t have the cash on hand to get a desired property right away.
+The most obvious reason is when you don’t have the cash on hand to get the desired property right away.
 Another might be when you underestimate the repair costs or discover a problem – such as asbestos, lead paint, galvanized pipes that inhibit water pressure, or foundation or roofing problems.

 Government agencies will likely require your renovation project work to stop if lead paint or asbestos are discovered on a property you are remodeling.
 It can cost thousands and set your completion schedule back days or even weeks.

-Investors who wish to buy a multiple family dwelling to rent as a long-term investment might want to use a private loan to buy a house.
-Additionally, there may be upgrades required to the property.
+Investors who wish to buy a multiple-family dwelling to rent as a long-term investment might want to use a private loan to buy a house.
+Additionally, there may be upgrades required for the property.
 These can include a new roof or other major repairs that need to be completed before you can secure a long-term mortgage for the property.
 The VA, for example, will only allow two layers of shingles on a roof.
 After that, you need to tear off both existing layers before applying the new roof.